engineeringwabe/engineeringwabe.github.io/_projects/ASowBot/index.md

 layout: post
 title: SowBot – Autonomous Reforestation Robot
-description:   SowBot is a reforestation robot developed to assist park rangers and conservation Teams in planting seeds across difficult, off-road terrain.
+description:   SowBot is a reforestation robot developed to assist park rangers and conservation teams in planting seeds across difficult, off-road terrain.
 Our goal was to reduce the physical labor and time required for ecosystem restoration using a modular, robust robot capable of automated digging and seed deposition.
 skills: